-Sprint workouts are important for a football player to increase speed for the field.
-Although a game lasts 60 minutes, football players need to be able to perform a series of sprints in every direction in nearly every play.
+Sprint workouts are essential for you, as a football player, to increase speed on the field.
+Although a game lasts 60 minutes, all football players need to be able to perform a series of sprints in every direction in nearly every play.
 As the game of football continues to progress and move at a faster pace, you need to be fast.

-Some football players tend to focus on increasing their bench press or squat, which is important, but sprint training is critical to showcase your athletic ability come game time.
+Some football players tend to focus on increasing their bench press or squat, which is essential, but sprint training is critical to showcase your athletic ability come game time.

-Sprint Workouts to Increase Speed
+Sprint Workouts : Improve Speed For Football

 - Perform by jumping off one leg.
 You want to jump as far as you can off that single leg.

 - When you complete the sprint drill, the muscles of your leg coming into contact with the ground should quickly decelerate your body.
-The energy is built up in your muscles, before changing into the following bound.
+The energy is built up in your muscles before changing into the following bound.

 - The less time you can spend on the ground and the more power you can create, the better the drill for maximum results.

-2. Single Cone Sprint Drill
+Cone Shuffle Sprint Drill